EDUCBA Logo

 Key Points:

-• The guide offers a step-by-step breakdown of how to examine investment statements and decide on a company’s worth
+• The guide offers a step-by-step breakdown of examining investment statements and deciding on a company’s worth.

-• It additionally discloses how much debt a company can hold before it becomes too risky to touch
+• The book additionally discloses how much debt a company can hold before it becomes too risky to touch.

-• It also includes the profitability statements and calculations Buffett uses to recognize the business with a resilient, competitive edge.
+• It also includes Buffett’s profitability statements and calculations to recognize the business with a resilient, competitive edge.

 Primary Sidebar